GREAT LEADERS ORGANIZE WORK

 Start Doing These 3 Things Now to Become Better at Organizing the Work of Others

 The following steps can help you become better at organizing others’ work:

 - Provide ample feedback.
 Organizing the work of employees takes more than a one-time conversation with each employee.
 A great way to touch base regarding expectations and performance is feedback.
 Employees who receive ample feedback experience a great sense of clarity in their role.
-In fact, when employees are managed by leaders who provide no performance feedback, good or bad, they perceive this lack of feedback in a negative way.
-And they experience a reduced sense of clarity surrounding their roles and responsibilities5.
+In contrast, when employees are managed by leaders who provide no performance feedback, good or bad, they perceive this lack of feedback in a negative way.
+They also experience a reduced sense of clarity surrounding their roles and responsibilities5.
 The conversation around expectations of employees should be ongoing, correcting behavior when an employee oversteps or underperforms in their role, and encouraging or validating when an employee is performing well in their required set of tasks.

 DEVELOP: Develop your ability to organize the work of others by taking advantage of SIGMA’s coaching services.

 Interested in a hard copy of this handout?
 Download your PDF copy of our Leadership Series Handout: Leadership Series-Organizing the Work of Others